 Public Engagement.
 Capacity Building and Training.
 Media and Content.

 The focus of our work currently revolves around Countering Violent Extremism (CVE) and Community Resilience.

-3. Violent Extremism Sentiment Analysis and Intervention Programme in Sabah and Selangor (2017 to 2020)
+3. Violent Extremism Sentiment Analysis and Intervention Programme in Urban and Rural Malaysia (2016 to ongoing)